sushmaakoju/research-experience/advocacy_statement.md

 - Resources for those affected by various forms of harassment or violence

 For those seeking support or resources related to any of these issues, I can help connect you with appropriate confidential services.

+## International Student Advocacy

+As an international student in computing, I've observed challenges that deserve broader recognition:

+- International students can face unique vulnerabilities within academic power structures
+- Contribution attribution disparities may occur based on national origin or immigration status
+- Academic evaluation should be based on merit rather than personal relationships or demographics
+- The intersection of visa dependencies and academic progress creates additional pressures

+I support creating academic environments where all students receive equal opportunity, recognition, and protection regardless of national origin or immigration status.
+Faculty and leadership have a crucial responsibility to foster safe workplaces, actively mitigate hostility, and model professional conduct that upholds the dignity of all students.
+Progress in academia requires not only advancing research but also advancing equity and inclusion practices that benefit the entire scientific community.

 ## Acknowledgments